Yananwang1701QCA/Assessment2/index.md

 ![Image](relatedproject04.PNG)

-This project is related to mine because *insert reasons here*.
+This project is related to mine because *as a housewife, I hope my robot can help me do more.
+This simple mopping robot provides me with a good direction.*.

 ### Related project 5 ###
 *Vacuuming Robot*